StardustDL/aexpy/README.md

 AexPy provide four modes for the input distribution file:

 - `-j`, `--json`: (default) The file is the JSON file produced by AexPy (`preprocess` command)
-- `-r`, `--release`: The file is a text containing the release ID, e.g., aexpy@0.1.0
+- `-r`, `--release`: The file is a text containing the release ID, e.g., `aexpy@0.1.0`
 - `-w`, `--wheel`: The file is a wheel, i.e., `.whl` file
-- `-s`, `--src`: The file is a ZIP file that contains the package code directory (please ensure the directory is at the root of the ZIP archive)
+- `-s`, `--src`: The file is a ZIP file that contains the package code directory
+  - Please ensure the directory is at the root of the ZIP archive

 > [!IMPORTANT]
 > **About Dependencies**